microsoft/openshift-container-platform/README.md

 11. openshiftPassword: Password for OpenShift user and root user
 11. enableMetrics: Enable Metrics - value is either "true" or "false"
 11. enableLogging: Enable Logging - value is either "true" or "false"
-11. enableCockpit: Enable Cockpit - value is either "true" or "false"
 12. rhsmUsernameOrOrgId: Red Hat Subscription Manager Username or Organization ID.
 To find your Organization ID, run on registered server: `subscription-manager identity`.
 13. rhsmPasswordOrActivationKey: Red Hat Subscription Manager Password or Activation Key for your Cloud Access subscription.
 You can get this from [here](https://access.redhat.com/management/activation_keys).
 14. rhsmPoolId: The Red Hat Subscription Manager Pool ID that contains your OpenShift entitlements